CMSgov/CMCS-DSG-DSS-Certification-Staging/Conditions for Enhanced Funding/CEFs/readme.md

 Moderate risk means that a threat event could be expected to have a serious adverse effect on organizational operations, organizational assets, individuals, other organizations, or the Nation.
 Low risk means that a threat event could be expected to have a limited adverse effect on organizational operations, organizational assets, individuals, other organizations, or the Nation.
 Very low risk means that a threat event could be expected to have a negligible adverse effect on organizational operations, organizational assets, individuals, other organizations, or the Nation. |
-| **Additional Guidance** | For all identified risks and vulnerabilities, a POA&M must be utilized to monitor progress and closure.
+| **Additional Guidance** | "For all identified risks and vulnerabilities, a POA&M must be utilized to monitor progress and closure.
 All mitigated and closed POA&M entries must be tracked for at least one year.
 The POA&M should include all levels of findings, with at a minimum the following fields:
 - Identifier
 - Control Family